Sreeniatvz/OneAPIGuidelines/README.md

 >     GET /orders/5018        GET /getAllOrderWithId/5018
 >     POST /orders            POST /createOrder

- * Document
+ ### Document
+ 1. A good API lives & dies by its documentation.
+ 2. Please provide API changes call logs - bug Fixs.
+ 3.

- * Maintain
+ ### Maintain
  1. Versioning - Keep in mind that your API should stand a test of time.
+ 2. Do not introduce breaking changes like removing properties.
- 2. Use URL versioning.
+ 3. Use URL versioning.
 >     For Example:
 >     GET /v1/orders
 >     Host :www.verizon.com